Frequently Asked Questions from Prospective Applicants

 6. Are Interns required to attend the workshops?

 Yes.
 The program will select a cohort of interns based on their qualifications and the needs of the district in the spring, and the following fall, they will be required to participate in training to develop a portfolio of materials that will prepare them to become intern faculty members.
 Following the fall term training, interns will be placed into paid internships (as available) and supported by mentor faculty.
+In the past, we’ve had five 3-hour workshops in the fall and 3 in the spring.

 7. Is the Faculty Diversity Internships placement a paid position?